Spartacus (film): Music

 A soundtrack album was released on LP in 1960, containing selections from the score totaling 41 minutes.
 This album was released on CD in 1990, to coincide with the film's restoration.
 Soon after, Varèse Sarabande Records attempted to re-record 75 minutes of highlights from the score personally chosen by North, to be conducted by his friend and fellow film composer Jerry Goldsmith, but the project was delayed multiple times and remained unrecorded when Goldsmith died in 2004.

 In 2010, Varèse Sarabande released a limited collector's edition of 5,000 copies, containing six CDs, one DVD, and a 168-page booklet.
-The first disc contained all 72 minutes of the score that survive in stereo, including all music from the 1960 album.
+The first disc contained all 72 minutes of the score that survived in stereo, including all music from the 1960 album.
 Discs two and three featured the entire score to the film, in mono.
 Disc four contained alternate and preliminary cues from the original recording sessions.
 Discs five and six contained re-recordings of the film's iconic love theme, adapted by numerous modern film composers and other musicians.
 The DVD contained a documentary interviewing those same musicians about the score's impact.